KaneCheshire/PixelTest/README.md

 You can also snapshot test the view of any `UIViewController`, but just like any view, if the height cannot be determined dynamically (as is the case with many controllers), you will have to provide an explicit height using something like  `LayoutStyle.fixed(width: 320,  height: 640)`.

+## Changing simulator or iOS versions

+The only real downside to snapshot testing is that because UI renders slightly differently on @2x (iPhone SE) and @3x (iPhone X) screens, and also renders differently between iOS versions, it means you have to run your tests on the same simulator every time.

+Generally this isn't a problem once you get into the habit of it, but it poses a problem when trying to move to a new version of iOS (i.e. you dropped support for an older version of iOS which your tests were running on.)

+PixelTest helps you with this as well, and provides two ways to globally re-record tests.
+You can either force record the entire suite, or force record an indvidual test target (in the case of modular apps).

+To record globally across the entire test suite, add an environment variable called `PTRecordAll` with a value of `YES`.

+To record for an individual test target, add a `Boolean` entry into the **test target**'s `Info.plist` called `PTRecordAll` with a value of `YES`.

+Setting one of these will override any tests that have their mode set to `.test` in the appropriate places.

 ## Requirements

 PixelTest currently [only works in iOS projects](https://github.com/KaneCheshire/PixelTest/issues/13).